certik/hermes2d/doc/src/benchmarks.rst

     return L + Sr[q][1]*exfl2 - Ss[q][1][0]*exfl1;
   }

-where the function *get_material* is used to obtain the material marker given the physical coordinates (see the file `main.cpp <http://git.hpfem.org/hermes2d.git/blob/HEAD:/benchmarks/neutronics-2-group-adapt/main.cpp>`_).
+where the function *get_material* is used to obtain the material marker given the physical coordinates (see `main.cpp <http://git.hpfem.org/hermes2d.git/blob/HEAD:/benchmarks/neutronics-2-group-adapt/main.cpp>`_).
 The following picture shows the two right-hand side functions (distribution of neutron sources/sinks) - :math:`Q_1` is plotted on the left, :math:`Q_2` on the right.